-It was August 2017, and we were itching for a much-needed dose of getting-out-of-town and doing-nothing-much.
-It had been eight months since our trip to the Lakshadweep islands in January, and we had already missed one long weekend in August, so we couldn’t let this one go.
-Our final plan: to spend the 24th to the 27th of August in Coonoor.
+A long weekend was coming, and we were itching for a much-needed dose of getting-out-of-town and doing-nothing-much.
+It had been eight months since our trip to the Lakshadweep islands, and we had already missed one long weekend, so we couldn’t let this one go.
+Our final plan: to spend four days in Coonoor.

 We had heard so much about Coonoor and its sister-town of Wellington in the Nilgiri hills—not least from my in-laws who had been stationed at the military cantonment there—that we wanted to visit at some point.
 So visit we did, and spent a great few days among the hills and tea estates.